 |Software||Version||Website||Vendor||License||Basic plan||License offers||Editor rating|

 As you’ve probably noticed, we are not ranking editors from best to worst, or nothing like that yet.
 Nor are we geared towards recommending the one over another (that’s for later), we simply put them all in alphabetical order.
-So there’s Adobe Premiere, AVS, Corel, CyberLink PowerDirector, MAGIX, OpenShot, Pinnacle, VideoPad, VSDC and, finally, Wondershare Filmora.
+So in this review of video editing software there are Adobe Premiere, AVS, Corel, CyberLink EaseUS VIdeo Editor, PowerDirector, MAGIX, Movavi, OpenShot, Pinnacle, VideoPad, VSDC and, finally, Wondershare Filmora.

 |1||Adobe Premiere Pro CC||✔️||✔️||✔️||✔️||✔️||–||✔️||✔️||✔️||–|

 |2||AVS Video Editor||–||–||✔️||✔️||✔️||–||✔️||✔️||✔️||✔️|